Enterprise-scale security governance and compliance

 Plan for governance

 Governance provides mechanisms and processes to maintain control over your applications and resources in Azure.
-Azure Policy is essential to ensuring security and compliance within enterprise technical estates.
-It can enforce vital management and security conventions across Azure platform services and supplement Azure role-based access control (Azure RBAC) that controls what actions authorized users can perform.
+Azure Policy is essential to ensure security and compliance within enterprise technical estates.
+It can enforce vital management and security conventions across Azure platform services.
+Azure Policy can also supplement Azure role-based access control, which determines what actions authorized users can do.

 Determine what Azure policies are needed.